European Union Trademark

 Any natural or legal person, including authorities established under public law, may file for and own a European Union trademark.

-Instead of replacing the various Member State national trademark systems or the International trade mark system, the European Union trademark system is designed to complement them.
-For example, a European Union trade mark may serve as the basis for an international trademark.
-International trademark applications may include the designation of the European Union trademark system.
+Rather than replacing the various Member State national trademark or the International trade mark system, the European Union trademark system is designed to complement them.
+In this respect, a European Union trade mark may serve as the basis for an international trademark.
+Likewise, International trademark applications may include the designation of the European Union as a territory.

 - Cumulative protection